ispras/scrapy-puppeteer-service/README.md

 ### **/screenshot**

-This method returns screenshots of current page more.
+This POST method returns screenshots of current page more.
 Description of options you can see on [puppeteer GitHub](https://github.com/GoogleChrome/puppeteer/blob/v1.19.0/docs/api.md#pagescreenshotoptions).
 The path options is omitted in options.
 Also the only possibly encoding is `base64`.